weptashka/mmf_work/README.md

 ## 🌌 Here you can find some works namely:

-- ✴ numerical methods ✴ :
+- numerical methods ✴
    - 3, 4 terms -7 variant

+- some lukuanovich web works
+   - forms
+   - michelangelo gallery

+- linux 🐧
+   - 6 labs from 2st term
+   - 30 tasks for 2nd term credit session

 and other)